 - Internal Transfers:

-- The university offers students not accepted as freshmen into the school's undergraduate majors (Architecture, Industrial Design, Interior Design, and Landscape Architecture) the option of entering University Studies as their second choice.
+- The university offers students not accepted as freshmen into the school's undergraduate majors (Architecture, Industrial Design, Interior Design, and Landscape Architecture) the option of entering University Studies.
 In this program, freshmen begin their university education with the opportunity to transfer into the SA+D upon completion of two semesters through a process delineated in the Internal Transfer Policy for the following five steps.

 - Annual Information Session: In mid-October, the four undergraduate program chairs of SA+D hold a meeting coordinated with the University Studies program.
 It is open to all students, but is directed specifically toward University Studies students.
 The objectives are to explain the difference and opportunities between the school's various majors and curricula, to communicate the process for applying to the Summer Qualifying Design Lab (Summer Studio), and the requirements for change of major to Architecture, Industrial Design, Interior Design, or Landscape Architecture.
 The application form, which outlines requirements and conditions, is also provided at the University Studies office in Femoyer Hall and the School of Architecture + Design office in Cowgill Hall.
 The school's Internal Transfer Policy and the Internal Transfer applications for each of the undergraduate programs are posted on the school's website (http://archdesign.vt.edu/admissions/transfer).